enricoros/fotowall/README.markdown

-FotoWall
+Fotowall
 ========

-FotoWall is a creative tool that allows you to layout your photos or pictures in a personal way.
+Fotowall is a creative tool that allows you to layout your photos or pictures in a personal way.
 You can add pictures, then resize, move, change colors, text, shadows, etc..
-Check out the [home page](http://code.google.com/p/fotowall) and the [blog](https://enricoros.wordpress.com/tag/fotowall) too.
+Check out the [home page](http://code.google.com/p/Fotowall) and the [blog](https://enricoros.wordpress.com/tag/Fotowall) too.

 *Focus is on simplicity, express your creativity! ;-)*